StuDocu/mobile-qa-assignment/README.md

 For the written part, we would like to receive a PDF, slide presentation or preferably an MD file (readme) with your insights.
 We’ll evaluate how is your way of working when dealing with an automation challenge, but you can explore this opportunity beyond the scope of this simple challenge by explaining how you proceed with the analysis of this project, planning of your tasks, technical solution selection, design pattern choice, implementation, execution, etc.

+We also expect to hear your opinion about this simple project as a QA Engineer, what would you do differently, what would you improve, what would you add, etc.
+This part doesn't have to be a full essay about your thoughts, just some bullet points that you can base yourself from and then we can discuss it further in the interview.

 You can think about this written part both as the presentation of the project to a stakeholder and as the technical documentation for the team who could join you for maintaining or extending the project with instructions about how to use it.